 - So, where do you begin?

-Maintain your short-term and long-term goals.
+2. Maintain your short-term and long-term goals

-I maintain a short-term and a longer-term list at all times.
-Each day, I review my short-term list and star the things that are my goal for that particular day.
+Maintain a short-term and long-term list at all times.
+Each day, review your shortlist and star the things that are your goal for that particular day.

-Trash the unnecessary.
+3. Trash the unnecessary

 Look at all of your lists and cross things off immediately that are unnecessary.
 Are there things you can delegate or might not need to do at all?
 Get rid of these at the beginning and prioritizing will be a little easier.

-As the days and weeks pass, hopefully the items on your second list will start falling onto the short term list automatically.
+As the days and weeks pass, hopefully, the items on your second list will start falling onto the short term list automatically.
 If not, be sure that you are reviewing them often.
 Remember to be flexible, but also remember to be honest and don’t expect too much from yourself.

-Break it down into smaller steps.
+4. Break it down into smaller steps

-Most likely, your long-term list will need broken down.
+Most likely, your long-term list will need to be broken down.
 It probably contains larger tasks, like plan next year’s marketing budget.
 Break these more encompassing tasks into smaller, more manageable ones.
 For instance, next week could you research pricing for the marketing postcards that you want to order?
 Taking pieces of these items and working them into your weekly to-do lists can make them seem less daunting.

-Keep your lists handy and in sight.
+5. Keep your lists handy and in sight

-Don’t be too hard on yourself either.
+6. Don’t be too hard on yourself